Bowden’s 4 rushing TDs help Kentucky rout Louisville 45-13

 Louisville: The Cardinals’ high-scoring attack came to a screeching halt as they failed to generate little more than a few big plays.
 Their defensive deficiencies were exposed yet again as Bowden and several other backs had room to run for big plays that put the game out of reach quickly in the second half.

-Kentucky: One-dimensional or not, the ground game works for the Wildcats.
+Kentucky: One-dimensional or not — they completed just one of two passes for four yards — the ground game works for the Wildcats.
 Though their defense allowed more than 305 yards for the first time in seven games (318), it didn’t matter as they hemmed in the Cardinals nearly all day and recorded six sacks.
 An excellent way to bid farewell to their seniors.

 UP NEXT